Saturday, January 16, 2021

 It is not necessary to modify the settings inside the library header file but there are a few settings that can be modified if the default values are not desired.

-MIN_PRESS_TIME - debouncing time in milliseconds.
-10 or 20 m.
+Debouncing time in milliseconds.
 Default value is 10ms.

-This function tells the library on what port and pin each button is located and also sets the pins as inputs with internal pull-up resistor activated so no external resistor is needed.
+This function tells the library on what port and pin each button is located and also sets the pins as inputs with internal pull-up resistor activated so no external resistors are needed.

 Example: